-Parents of critically ill children and young people transported by PICRTs to one of the 24 participating PICUs in England and Wales during a 12-month period (and where feasible, the children/young people themselves) will be eligible for recruitment to the qualitative and questionnaire study.
+Parents of all critically ill children and young people transported to one of the 24 participating PICUs in England and Wales during a 12-month period (and where feasible, the children/young people themselves) will be eligible for recruitment to the qualitative and questionnaire study.
+Transport may have been performed by PICRTs or, less commonly, by other transport teams.

 Clinical staff at each participating PICU will screen for eligible participants at PICU admission.
-Participants (parents and children/young people) who meet the inclusion criteria will be approached by suitably qualified and trained clinical/research staff to discuss the study.
+Participants (parents and children/young people) who meet the inclusion criterion will be approached by suitably qualified and trained clinical/research staff to discuss the study.
 Written informed consent will be sought from eligible participants:

-- a) for completion of a questionnaire relating to the experience of PIC transport; - b) to be contacted by the qualitative researcher for potential participation in an interview at a later date: - c) to be contacted for completion of quality of life questionnaires 12 months later; and - d) for the use of patient identifiers to extract data from PICANet relating to the individual transport episode.
+a) for completion of a questionnaire relating to the experience of PIC transport;

+b) to be contacted by a qualitative researcher based at Great Ormond Street Hospital for potential participation in an interview at a later date;

+c) to be contacted by the qualitative researcher for completion of quality of life questionnaires 12 months later; and d) for the use of patient identifiers to extract data from PICANet relating to the individual child's transport episode.